-Bronwyn has a passion for linguistics and storytelling, and has loved writing since she was a little girl.
+Bronwyn has a passion for language and storytelling, and has loved writing since she was a little girl.
 She studied cinema and creative writing at the University of Sydney as well as the University of Melbourne, where she was the recipient of the H.B.
 Higgins Scholarship for Advanced Studies in Poetry and the Hannah Barry Memorial Award for Performing Arts.
-She is currently a PhD candidate at Flinders University in Adelaide.

-She was a judge for the Magic Oxygen Literary Prize, a speaker at the Australian Youth Humanities Forum and has read at the Melbourne Writers Festival, the Bendigo Writers Festival, the Overload Poetry Festival, the Williamstown Literary Festival, La Mama Poetica and on ABC Radio National.
+She was a judge for the Magic Oxygen Literary Prize, a speaker at the Australian Youth Humanities Forum, and has read at the Melbourne Writers Festival, the Bendigo Writers Festival, the Williamstown Literary Festival, La Mama Poetica and on ABC Radio National.

-Bronwyn’s love of words has taken her to opposite ends of the country and the globe: from writing and editing children’s books in the UK, to living in remote communities in Cape York as a remedial literacy instructor for Aboriginal children, and interning at Poets House in New York City.
-She is now working on her first full-length publication — a science fiction verse novel set in space.
+Bronwyn’s love of words and stories has taken her to opposite ends of the country and the globe: from writing and editing children’s books in the UK, to teaching in remote communities in Cape York and Arnhem Land, to being an artist-in-residence on Flinders Island in the Bass Strait, to interning at Poets House in New York City.

 2016 Ian Potter Cultural Trust: Individual Artists Grant

 2016 Arts SA: Independent Makers and Presenters Development Grant

 2016 Eleanor Dark Foundation: Tyrone Guthrie Writing Exchange

 2015 Australian Postgraduate Award

 2014 Katharine Susannah Prichard Writers’ Centre: Emerging writer-in-residence

 2013 Melbourne Poets Union International Poetry Prize: Highly Commended